Understanding DOT Compliance

 Vehicle Maintenance and Inspections

 Regular vehicle inspections and maintenance are mandatory.
 Companies must keep detailed records of repairs and routine checks to ensure roadworthiness.
+This include:

 Hours of Service (HOS) Regulations